-A digital library of the components (e.g. columns, beams, concrete slabs, and temporary works) contains product information data such as maximum spans and tolerances, as well as method statements for manufacture and installation.
-Through the use of complementary technologies, such as the generative design PRISM app, Platform II can be rapidly configured in alternative layouts within minutes, including simulation and feedback on performance criteria such as energy balance and accessibility.
+There is a structured approach to the use of information which allows a high degree of automation throughout the process of design, procurement, manufacture, and assembly.
+A digital library of the components (e.g. columns, beams, concrete slabs, and temporary works for structures up to 24 storeys) contains product information data such as maximum spans and tolerances, as well as method statements for manufacture and installation.